-Because computer-related trouble at financial institutions now has greater potential to impact the public, and with systems risk diversifying owing to the IT revolution, the resulting expansion of networks and the rise in the number of personal computer users. the necessary steps are taken to ensure the smooth, secure operation of our information systems.
-We have duplicated all systems and infrastructures, and the computer centers in eastern and western Japan have been fully proofed against earthquakes and other disasters.
-To maintain the confidentiality of customer information and prevent information leaks, sensitive information is encrypted, unauthorized external access is blocked, and all known countermeasures to secure data are implemented.
+Computer-related trouble at financial institutions now has greater potential to impact the public, with systems risk diversifying owing to the IT revolution, and the resulting expansion of networks and the rise in the number of personal computer users.
+To prevent any computer system breakdowns, we have taken numerous measures, including the duplication of various systems and infrastructures, constant maintenance of our computer system to ensure steady, uninterrupted operation, and the establishment of a disaster-prevention system consisting of computer centers in eastern and western Japan.
+And to maintain the confidentiality of customer information and prevent information leaks, sensitive information is encrypted, unauthorized external access is blocked, and all known countermeasures to secure data are implemented.
 There are also contingency plans and training sessions held as necessary to ensure full preparedness in the event of an emergency.
 To maintain security, countermeasures are revised as new technologies and usage patterns emerge.